 $ tx set --auto-local -r <project_slug.resource_slug> '<expr>' --source-lang en --type PO [--source-file <file>]

-project_slug.resource_slug: Your project and resource 'slugs', separated by a dot.
-These are the strings found on your project's URL and together they uniquely identify your translatable resource.
+project_slug.resource_slug: Your project and resource slugs, separated by a dot.
+These slugs are found in your project's URL; together, they uniquely identify your translatable resources.
 For example, if you have a URL such as

 source_lang: This is the source language of your resource, such as 'en' for English.
-This is the language you selected, when you created your project at Transifex.
+This is the language you selected when you initially created your project.

 expr: An expression which reflects the file/directory structure of your translation files.
 The expression must be in quotes and contain the <lang> keyword, denoting where the file paths differentiate per language, for example: translations/po/<lang>.po.

 type: This flag sets the type of the resources in your project.
 In this case, to PO.
 See the File formats section for details about the i18n type of each format available.